tareqimbasher/NetPad/README.md

 ## Roadmap :construction:

 * Debugging
-* Support for more database providers (Oracle, Mongo...etc)
 * Hyperlink driven Lazy-loading of results, and a DataGrid view
 * Benchmark your code
 * Referencing other scripts
-* Ability to run a script from the command-line
-* IL Viewer
 * Export a script as a "ready to run" .NET app
 * Export a script as a C# project
 * Git tracking of script changes